dbosak01/libr/README.md

 R is a very flexible and powerful language.
 But there are some inconveniences when working with data:

-1. **Loading many related datasets**:  When you have a lot of data files that are related in some way, it is troublesome when you want to use them all in your analysis.
+1. **Loading many related datasets**:  When you have many of data files that are related in some way, it is troublesome when you want to use them all in your analysis.
 Most data import packages make you load each file individually.
 And the thing is, *almost all data* comes in sets of related